17 March 2017 by VegettoEX

 08 January 2017 by VegettoEX

-Following the popularity of Akira Toriyama’s Dragon Ball manga series, and Toei’s success with his previously adapted Dr. Slump series, Toei Animation began to produce an animated adaptation based on the original manga.
-On Wednesday, 26 February 1986, the first episode of the Dragon Ball TV series premiered directly into a prime time spot on the Fuji Television network.
-Due to the manga still being written as the show was airing, Toei Animation would occasionally create original anime-only side-stories, or sometimes even entire story arcs, to ensure that the development of the television show was kept behind that of the manga.
-This anime-only material is often referred to by fans “filler,” as it “fills” the space between events that do occur in the manga.
+Following the popularity of Akira Toriyama’s Dragon Ball manga series, and the success adapting his previous Dr. Slump series, Toei Animation began to produce an animated adaptation of Dragon Ball.
+On Wednesday, 26 February 1986, the first episode of the Dragon Ball TV series premiered in prime time on the Fuji Television network.
+Due to the manga still being in serialization as the show was airing, Toei Animation would occasionally create original “anime-only” side-stories, or even entire story arcs, to ensure that the development of the television show was kept behind that of the manga.
+This “anime-only” material is often referred to by fans as “filler,” as it “fills” the space between events that occur in the manga.

 As the story progressed, Dragon Ball had become much more action-oriented.
 To denote this change, along with a considerable plot twist, the title of the anime was changed to Dragon Ball Z while the manga’s title remained the same.
 Dragon Ball Z would follow up and expand upon Dragon Ball’s 153 episodes and three theatrical movies, with 291 episodes, 2 feature-length TV specials, and 13 theatrical movies of its own.
 Following the conclusion of both the anime and manga series, Toei Animation picked up the rights to create an additional anime-only series, Dragon Ball GT (according to Toriyama, “GT” is short for “Grand Touring”).